link-society/kubirds-website/content/getting-started.md

 # Introduction

-Kubevisor brings easy supervision to your Kubernetes cluster.
-It provides a simple way to declare how your infrastructure should be monitored and takes care of the rest.
+Kubevisor brings easy supervision to your infrastructure.
+It provides a simple way to declare how it should be monitored and takes care of the rest with Kubernetes.

 The whole operator revolves around 3 concepts: